 The Woodward Mountain Park at Eldora is a network of featured terrain zones that offer a balanced variety of exciting on-mountain experiences for all ages and abilities.
 The Woodward Mountain Park is complete with base-area learning zones, large freestyle zones and everything in between.

 There is no lodging available at Eldora, so Boulder is your best bet for hotel options, plus it makes a great basecamp, with tons of dining and sightseeing opportunities when you're not skiing.

 Unlike at the mega-resorts, at Eldora, you can park and just walk right up to the lifts, often without much of a line.
 It makes getting there much easier with little ones.

-There are four dining options on the mountain: Upstairs Indian Peaks, Timbers Grill, Timbers Taphouse and The Lookout.
+There are five dining options on the mountain: Upstairs Indian Peaks, Timbers Grill, Timbers Taphouse, The Lookout and the mountain's newest addition, Corduroy's food truck.
 More info here.